BlockchainCommons/crypto-commons/Docs/ur-3-sskrs.md

 ### Translating from Seed to SSKRs

-When running SSKR on a seed, it generates a number of shares.
+When running SSKR on a seed, it shards to secret to generates a number of shares.
 This creation of shares will be fully taken care of by your library of choice and is beyond the scope of this document.

 For example the following seed:
 ```